 International Space Station (ISS) Observable Passes

-Look for passes of the International Space Station in the early evening sky for the first five days of February.
-It then can be seen during passes before sunrise from February 19 to the end of the month.
+Look for passes of the International Space Station in the early evening sky from February 6 to February 10 and then in the early morning sky, before sunrise, from February 12 to February 15.
 Exact times of these passages for your location can be found by visiting the website http://www.heavens-above.com or by using satellite tracking smart phone apps like Sputnik.

-February 1 Very sad 19th Anniversary of the loss of the Shuttle Columbia and Crew (2003).
+February 1 Very sad 20th Anniversary of the loss of the Space Shuttle Columbia and Crew (2003).

 See http://www.edmontonrasc.com for more details.